 Once you have your editorial calendar and blog, it's time to hit social media.
 Your marketing campaigns should always lead back to your website, as we stated, and you can keep the process seamless by creating social media content that encourages this.

 It can be hard to track the performance of content you share on social media.
-When sharing, use Pretty Links and you'll be able to track everything you share — plus your links will be short and they'll look great!
+When sharing, use Pretty Links and you'll be able to track everything you share — plus your links will be short and look great!

 Twitter is one of the best places to stretch your writing, videos, and other forms of marketing materials.
 Everything from blogs to photos to videos has a place on Twitter.
 The short character count means that people expect everything to be broken into chunks, giving you months of content out of one or two blog posts.